tytydraco/yessleep/out/My_friend_moved_to_a_town_where_people_arent_allowed_to_take_photos_They_had_a_job_for_me.md

 “What the hell?
 Why are all of you so damn glum?” one of the officers said.
 He turned to me.
 “You.
 You especially.”

 Svetlana and Matthias lifted the stretcher and brought it into the ambulance.
-The officers closed their distance with me.“
+The officers closed their distance with me.

-You’re pretty tense,” the second officer remarked.
+“You’re pretty tense,” the second officer remarked.
 “Maybe living with the mayor is starting to take its toll on you?”

 Matthias called from the ambulance.
 “Alright, let’s go Rose!”

 But I couldn’t move.
-The collective stare of the officers had me petrified.The first officer leaned in closer.
+The collective stare of the officers had me petrified.
+The first officer leaned in closer.
 “I’m sure you know the mayor is terrified of cops, don’t you?
 He has a whole page about it in that diary of his you snooped this morning.”

 *How could they possibly know –*